 Visitors who are using your website on mobile devices are filling in their information, reading your content, and clicking interactive buttons on a small screen.
 For this reason, you should ensure that your mobile version is both functional and comfortable to use.

 To analyze whether your website is mobile-friendly, you can try Google’s mobile-friendly test.

 It’s possible to use custom icons for different post types.
 You will improve the user experience by helping visitors find a specific section faster than reading its title.
 As visual representations of your content, icons allow visitors to create associations and determine the purpose of your post.

 Low-quality images on your landing pages deliver an unprofessional impression.
 Visitors are unlikely to stay or see any value in your site after a negative first impression.
 Using high-resolution images can change that.

 Keep in mind, however, that high-resolution images can use up your storage space and result in slow loading speeds for your pages.
 This is why image compression tools can come in handy.
 For example, you can use TinyJPG to compress your images without losing their quality.

 Optimize Your Homepage

-Your homepage is usually the most visited page on your site.
+Any user experience design specialist will strongly advise you to pay attention to your homepage, which is usually the most visited page on your site..
 As an entry point, it’s linked to from other websites more than any of your other pages.
 Visitors who enter your site through a landing page are likely to check your homepage, too.

 You can enhance the user experience by demonstrating to your users how your website can benefit them.
 For example, you can list the features that your site can offer instead of just listing the topics of your most recent blog posts.